BlueCloudPony/LoE-Ghost.Server/README.md

 <li>Patched .dlls for existing July 2016 Windows clients: https://drive.google.com/open?id=0B3BIzDp2-1UlSDZwS1BkdC1UUVk</li>
 # Known Bugs
  Feel free to make a patch or pull request if you've fixed any of these bugs listed below. <br>
-<li>  Server is known to crash when someone connects to the server, usually if there were no logins in for the last few hours.</li>
+<li>  Server is known to crash when someone connects to the server, usually if there were no logins in for the last few hours.
+Patched clients don't seem to suffer from this issue.</li>
 <li>  The server doesn't update files.
 In Windows, the server stores its files in C:users/username/appdata/locallow/LoE.
 I don't know what the OS X/Linux folders are.
-Deleting the files inside the data folder of the LoE folder allows the server to update.  </li>
+Deleting the files inside the data folder of the LoE folder allows the server to update.
+Patched clients don't suffer from this problem</li>
 <li>  Inventory doesn't work on the January 2016 client and older.  </li>
 <li>  New ponies sometimes start off at level 0 instead of level 1. </li>
-<li>  Health doesn't update after leveling up until changing maps.
+<li>  Health doesn't update after leveling up until changing maps. </li>
-<li>  Adding friends doesn't work </li>
+<li>  Friends list does not work. </li>
-<li>  Portals fail to work on occasion </li>
+<li>  Portals fail to work on occasion. </li>
 <li>  Number of talent points always remains at zero.  </li>
-<li>  On occasion using /stuck and respawning after fainting sends players to the portal they arrived at instead of the default spawn point</li>
+<li>  On occasion using /stuck and respawning after fainting sends players to the portal they arrived at instead of the default spawn point.</li>